greatbit/java-utils/README.md

 (Integer) FieldsFetcher.getObjectFromField(parent, parent.getClass(), "count");
 ```

-Find value of the field by point delimited path
+Find value of the field by path provided as list of strings
 ```
 (String) FieldsFetcher.findValue(parent, Arrays.asList("childPublic.childPrivate.str".split("\\.")))
 ```

-Get values from object fields by super class and put them into single list
+Get values from object fields by super class and put them into single list.
+Used if we need to collect all objects of the same interface into a single list.
 ```
 List<SuperClass> result = FieldsFetcher.getValuesByInterface(container, SuperClass.class);
 ```

 Get values from object generic fields represented as list by super class and put them into single list
+Used if we need to collect all objects of the same interface into a single list.
 ```
 List<SuperClass> result = FieldsFetcher.mergeListsByInterface(container, SuperClass.class);
 ```